SC+K Team Paddler

 With the rivers in late summer recession, we turned our focus on one of the West Coast’s premier sea kayaking venues...
 Ft.
 Bragg and the Northern coast of California.

 The first place we hit was Van Damme Park which is roughly ten miles south of Ft.
 Bragg.
 I was stoked to have a 4-6 ft Northwest swell and virtually no wind.
 This was gave us plenty of moving water to make things interesting but was also manageable enough to access and explore every bay, cave, and feature.
+This cave led to a beach which was walled in on all sides by a 50 foot cliff.
+It is great to show up somewhere so far away for one day and have the weather work out this perfectly.
+Below Cory hits his line perfectly on one of the many sweet pour-overs.

 If anyone is ever in this area and looking to do some boating I would highly recommend hooking up with Jeff Laxier and Cate Hawthorne of Liquid Fusion Kayaking.
 They offer great day trips, introductory and advanced rock gardening courses, and, if you are so inclined, BCU skills assessments.